mariomulansky/PySpike/Readme.md

     spike_trains = spk.load_spike_trains_from_txt("SPIKY_testdata.txt",
                                                   time_interval=(0,4000))

-This function expects the name of the datafile as first parameter, and additionally the time intervall of the spike train measurement can be provided as a pair of start- and end-time values.
+This function expects the name of the data file as first parameter, and additionally the time intervall of the spike train measurement can be provided as a pair of start- and end-time values.
 If the time interval is provided (`time_interval is not None`), auxiliary spikes at the start- and end-time of the interval are added to the spike trains.
-Furthermore, the spike trains are ordered via `np.sort`.
+Furthermore, the spike trains are ordered via `np.sort` (disable this feature by providing `sort=False` as a parameter to the load function).
 As result, `load_spike_trains_from_txt` returns a *list of arrays* containing the spike trains in the text file.